 Our Tour Leader, Rizky (@rizkyariyanto) from Piknik Nusantara, came into the back of the boat and gave us a sudden announcement about the situation.
 None of us voicing out comments or questions.
 To our disbelief, yeah, we thought this bubbly guy was only joking.
 We only reacted after the boat was leaving the whale shark point.
 Probably, the silence in me that I had at that moment was a form of my disappointment or probably simply because I was still half-awake.
 Till I see you, fella, a date with you will still be in my wish list.

 Labuan Cermin.
 Where Fresh Meets Salt.

-“When we are about to reach that salty part, we could see there is a fine layer that separate between that fresh and salt water,” my friend said.
+“When we are about to reach that salty part, we could see there is a fine layer that separates between that fresh and saltwater,” my friend said.
 I could only showed my curious face wandering and imagining how it looks like in real.

-If we look at a glance, we won’t see something special about this lake besides its beautiful turquoise color.
-Some people say, good things don’t come easily, and so do the good things about this lake.
+If we look at a glance, we won’t see something special about this lake beside its beautiful turquoise colour.
+Some people say good things don’t come easily, and likewise to the good things about this lake.
 If we stay longer there, when the sun shines over the lake, that’s when the ‘magic’ happens.
-The water seems to slowly turning into translucent and crystal clear!
+The water seems to slowly turn into translucent and crystal clear!

 Labuan Cermin means ‘Mirror Harbour’.
 The name has actually said it all.
 And now if you are wondering where is this place located at, it is at Biduk Biduk, Berau Regency, East Kalimantan, Indonesia.
 There are many ways to get here, either by land or by sea.
 Usually, people will stop over here after from Derawan Islands.
 Besides Labuan Cermin, there are other places to explore as well in Biduk Biduk.

 The water is as fresh as it looks and swimming in the lake has somehow cured my heartache for not being able to meet the whale sharks earlier.
 Aah…Just saying. 😉